 Contact a Skilled Worcester Family Law Attorney

-Family law attorney Polly A. Tatum has extensive experience acting as a third-party neutral divorce mediator.
+Law Office of Polly Tatum has extensive experience acting as a third-party neutral divorce mediator.
 She is available to help you and your spouse address pressing issues related to property division and custody matters in a non-adversarial manner.

 She offers evening and weekend appointments.
 All major credit cards accepted.